Cavity Wall Tie Spacing and Appropriate Tie Lengths

 Appropriate wall tie lengths

-General recommendations are for an embedment of 62.5mm to 75mm at each end.
+The minimum design embedment in each leaf is 62.5mm.
 The length of wall tie needed to satisfy this criterion is specified in Table 5 of Approved Document A of the Building Regulations:

 |Nominal cavity width mm (Note 1)||Tie length mm (Note 2)||BS EN 845-1 tie|